TCP-Lab/handbook/CONTRIBUTING.md

 The handbook is made up of several **pages**.
 Each page has its own `.md` file.
 The `handbook` folder is the start of the handbook.
 The `README.md` of that folder contains the index of the handbook.
 Every subfolder in `handbook/` is a **binder**.
 Binders bind bound pages, grouping them in topics.
 The `README.md` for each binder contains the topic and a binder-specific index.

+Each page in the handbook **MUST** follow the structure in the [`TEMPLATE.md`](TEMPLATE.md) file in the root of the repository.
+This is needed to automatically regenerate the index files around the folders with the new pages.

 ### Rule 1 - Keep it simple, stupid
 If you are writing a page in the handbook, keep it simple and concise.
 Include links to external resources if possible but always describe why the link is there - remember that this is not a wiki.